esi/esi-docs/docs/guides/fitting.md

 Drones and items in cargo can have counts indicated with a ` x42` suffix for 42 units, for example.

-The in-game import allows modules to have an `/offline` suffix.
-However, this has no effect on the import; the module is still considered online.
-The lowercase text matters, the game won't accept an uppercase `/OFFLINE`.
+Modules can have the suffix `/offline` to indicate they are offline.
+However, although in-game imports these fits, the `/offline` suffix is ignored.
+The module will still be imported as online.

 Empty slots are indicated by `[Empty <name> slot]` where `<name>` is one of `low`, `med`, `high`, `rig`, `service`, however this is not present when exporting from the game, but still considered valid when importing.

 Type names can be specified in any localized format, not only English.

 ### Example

 ```
 [Heron Navy Issue, Deepflow Rift Dredger]
 Inertial Stabilizers II
-Inertial Stabilizers II
+Inertial Stabilizers II /offline

 Scan Pinpointing Array II
 Scan Rangefinding Array II